Glossary of Terms: BibLaTeX Reference Guide

 Backend

-Section titled “Backend”Specifies the tool that processes the .bib
+Section titled “Backend”Specifies the tool that processes the .bib file.
+For BibLaTeX, this is usually biber.
+For BibTeX, it is simply bibtex.

 Example in LaTeX preamble: